Green-Software-Foundation/if/.github/ISSUE_TEMPLATE/model-plugin.md

 ## Config
 - `variable`: If this variable is present in the top level config what behaviour does it trigger?
 What is the default value if none is provided?

-## input
+## Inputs
 _List the variables this model expects in an input input_
 - `variable`: Description

-## Impacts
+## Outputs
 _List the variables this model exports out as an impact_
 - `variable`: Description

 ## Behavior
-What does the model do to turn the inputs into impacts?
+What does the model do to turn the inputs into outputs?
 List any important equations or references.

 ## Assumptions
 What are the core assumptions this model makes?